Sansoen Phra Barami: Usage of the anthem

+A Piphat Band from Fine Arts Department play the Thai Royal Anthem after ending of Khon performance in royal cremation ceremony of Princess Bejaratana Rajasuda in 2012.

 The royal anthem is performed during state occasions, as well as when a high-ranking member of the royal family is present for a function.
 In addition, the royal anthem is still played before the beginning of each film in movie theatres, as well as before the commencement of the first act in plays, musicals, concerts, and most other live performances of music or theatre in Thailand.
 The anthem is also played at the sign-on and closedown of television and radio programming; for example, in 2008, 7HD aired a video with pictures of King Bhumibol Adulyadej from his birth to his 80th birthday in 2007.
 Radio Thailand (or NBT) also broadcast the sign-off with the anthem at 24:00 every night.

 Thai people stand for the royal anthem of Thailand at the 2009 Red Cross Fair, Royal Plaza (Bangkok).

 In 2019, the Royal Thai Government Gazette has published the Royal Office Regulation on Performing Honors Music of B.E.
 2562.
 This regulation is detailed about using the royal anthem and other honors music for the king and members of the Thai royal family in several occasions.
 According to this regulation, The royal anthem "Sansoen Phra Barami" should be performed for the following: